Canopy vs. Aurora

 Chart courtesy of StockCharts.com

-No matter how many times we raised our TWMJF predictions, the stock continued to perform.
-In fact, investors who bought the stock a year before this article went to print could have made 308% returns.
+No matter how many times we raised our TWMJF stock price predictions, the stock continued to perform.
+In fact, investors who bought this stock a year ago could have made more than 300% returns.

 Canada is officially legalizing marijuana at the federal level.
 At that moment, the hype train for weed stocks comes to an end.
 What will begin to matter are sales, brand recognition, price per gram—all the things that usually matter in business.